• Skip to primary navigation

 Centennial College has come a long way since its inception in 1966, blossoming from a local community college into an internationally-recognized institution that welcomes students from all over the globe.

-Based in Toronto, students can use the campuses and the spectacular student accommodation, Centennial Place, as a base from which to explore the largest city in Canada.
-If students are struggling to adapt to their new surroundings, international advisors are on hand to ease any concerns they may have about their study abroad adventure.
+Based in Toronto, students can use the campuses and the spectacular student accommodation, Centennial Place, as a base to explore Canada’s largest city.
+If students struggle to adapt to their new surroundings, international advisors are on hand to ease any concerns about their study abroad adventure.

 VISIT SCHOOL